ltrujello/ltrujello.github.io/docs/posts/ibm_model_1.md

    \sum_{i = 1}^{n}\delta(e, e_i) \delta(f, f_{a_i})\right)
 \]

-That is, the sum in the denominator indexes over each word in $\mathbf{e}$.
+This quantity appears more complicated than it actually is: it's just **counting** how many times $e$ and $f$ are aligned in the sentence pair, and it is **weighting** this count by the probability of the alignment.

 With this notation, we can more simply write

 \[
    t(e | f; \mathbf{e}, \mathbf{f}) =